Dimension-independent Markov chain Monte Carlo on the sphere: MCMC in Hilbert spaces

-Next, we consider the \ac{ESS} algorithm suggested in \citep{Murray2010}.
+Next, we consider the \ac{ESS} algorithm suggested by \citet{Murray2010}.
 In this reference it is stated in a finite-dimensional setting, but the \ac{ESS} algorithm can be lifted also to infinite-dimensional settings.
-In the framework of \Cref{alg:ideal_ss}, we have $\mu_0=\nu_0=\Normal(0,C)$, and for $s>0$, $\mu_{0,s}$ is a truncated Gaussian restricted to the level set $\HH_s$ (cf.\ \eqref{eq:super_level_set}).
-Elliptical slice sampling is a hybrid slice sampler, i.e.\ rather than performing the second step of \Cref{alg:ideal_ss}, a transition is used that mimics the sampling \wrt $\mu_{0,s}$.
+Given $X_k=x$ we first choose a slice $\HH_t \defeq \{x\in\HH\colon \exp(-\Phi(x)) \geq t\}$ at random by drawing $t$ according to $t\sim \Uniform[0,\exp(-\Phi(x_k))]$.
+We then sample a new state $X_{k+1} = y$ where $y \in \HH_t$ according to the restriction of $\nu_0=\Normal(0,C)$ to $\HH_t$.
+In order to achieve the second step in an approximate way, the \ac{ESS} employs a certain transition mechanism using randomly drawn ellipses in $\HH$ and a shrinkage procedure.
 We state this transition in \Cref{alg:ell_shrink}, which we call \emph{shrink-ellipse}$(x,t)$.
-Here, $x$ and $t$ denote the current state and current level respectively.

-Substituting the $\text{shrink-ellipse}(x,t)$ algorithm in the second step of \Cref{alg:ideal_ss} leads to a transition kernel that has $\nu$ as invariant distribution; see \citep{Murray2010} and \citep[Section~3]{NatPhD21} for further details.
-In particular, in \Cref{alg:ell_slice_sampling} we describe how to realise a Markov chain with \ac{ESS} transition kernel.
+Thus, the \ac{ESS} sampler is a hybrid slice sampler.
+Its algorithmic realisation is described in \Cref{alg:ell_slice_sampling}.